-Pentas: Perfect in Butterfly Gardens
+Pentas: A Perfect Plant for Butterfly Gardens

-In most of the country, pentas are grown as an annual, though you can overwinter them in zones without frost.
-They’re readily available in nurseries in most areas, and very easy to grow.
-The clusters of tiny star-shaped flowers are laden with nectar, and butterflies of all sizes love to visit them.
-Though pentas are not native (they come from Africa and Arabia), I don’t know of any place in the U.S. where they’re considered invasive, since the cultivated versions sold here rarely re-seed themselves.
-Seed is available from catalogs and online, but the germination and seedling growing process can be difficult, so you’re better off just buying nice bedding plants from your local nursery.
+Although pentas are not native to North America, I don’t know of any place in the U.S. where they’re considered invasive.
+The cultivated versions sold here rarely re-seed themselves.
+You can buy seed from catalogs and online retailers, but the germination and seedling growing process can be difficult.
+You’re better off just buying nice bedding plants from your local nursery.